Australia

 The discovery of the undisclosed landscapes of his new country generated to Glover a great creativity.
 In 1834, he assembled 63 paintings including 38 local subjects for an exhibition to be held in London in the following year.

-On September 26 in London, Christie's sells one of the paintings of the London exhibition.
+One of the paintings of the London exhibition, oil on canvas 77 x 115 cm, was sold for £ 1.74M by Christie's on September 26, 2013, lot 11.
 Ben Lomond is on the horizon as seen from the property of a neighbour of the artist.
 Four men are walking in the countryside.
 We are told that they are busy catching opossums.

 In 1829, three of his sons leave for Van Diemen's Land in a boat of convicts.
 They were free, assessed by the fact that they had acquired some grants of farmers' land.
 A lot of boldness was needed for moving into that large island whose main use was penitentiary, and which will become the Tasmania.